 The Power of Awe

 I don’t think I can remember a time when I had that many goose pumps as I had last week.
 And no, it was not because I was cold.
 It was a result of sitting in the car for, what ended up being, about 25 hours.
 Well, sort of.
-I drove across the country which gave me the opportunity to witness all sorts of natural wonders I never encountered before: The beautiful wide open desert in the “enchanted” state of new Mexico, wooden trees from a time before the dinosaurs in the petrified forest in Arizona, and most impressive, the vastness of the Grand Canyon.
-If you have an experience that you cannot put into words, your mouth opens, your eyebrows rise, and chills trickle down your back, you are likely experiencing the self-transcendent emotion of awe.
+I drove across the country which gave me the opportunity to witness all sorts of natural wonders I never encountered before: The beautiful wide open desert in the “enchanted” state of New Mexico, wooden trees from a time before the dinosaurs in the petrified forest in Arizona, and most impressive, the vastness of the Grand Canyon.

 Awe is one emotion of a group of self-transcendent emotions (also including, for example, elevation and gratitude) which all have in common that they transcend the self, meaning they get us out of our ego-focused heads and oriented towards others and things greater than ourselves.